preeti-chauhan/SDCND-Project1-Vehicle-Detection-Tracking/README.md

 - The labeled data [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) to train the classifier.
 - These example images come from a combination of the [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html), the [KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/), and examples extracted from the project video itself.
 - The recently released [Udacity labeled dataset](https://github.com/udacity/self-driving-car/tree/master/annotations) can be used to augment the training data.
+- Some example images for testing the pipeline on single frames are located in the `test_images` folder.
+Some examples of the output from each stage of my pipeline are saved in the folder called `ouput_images`.

 ### Files
 [Jupyter Notebook](https://github.com/preeti-chauhan/SDCND-P5-Vehicle-Detection-Tracking/blob/master/P5.ipynb) : project code development